adit-bala/EdSpire/docs/lesson4.md

  	* Cos Sim w/ Doc about cats, Cos Sim w/ Doc about dogs, ...
  * Step 4: Select document with highest similarity score
  * Step 5: Augment query with selected document
- 	* Can cat's see in the dark?
+ 	* Can cat's see in the dark? </br>
-          [ Document about cats ]
+          Use the following information: [ Document about cats ]
 ---

 ## Choosing your projects